JAZZ ENSEMBLE

 October Rain

-(Gr.
-3)
+(Grade 3)

 This beautiful ballad features the ensemble and is truly a gem at this level.
 Lush harmony abounds and all the colors of the contemporary jazz ensemble are utilized.
 There is a short written Piano solo that leads into the subtle modulation.